 - Kidney disease and/or organ transplants

 - High blood pressure (you can just have high blood pressure and not have preeclampsia).
-Usually above 140/90.
+Usually above 140/90 mm hg.
 It should be considered that this a TREND in your blood pressures, and not a one-time event.
-I always have high blood pressures first thing in the office.
+I always have high blood pressures the first time in the office.
 I’m often toting another kid, we have to get up and get all our crap and back only to plop down and have our blood pressure taken.
 You can always check your BP at home with a high-quality BP cuff like this one (the free ones at drugstores are often off).

-- Labs –we’ll talk more about these below
+- Labs or blood tests –we’ll talk more about these below

 - Swelling of hands/legs is common in pregnancy AND pre-eclampsia but isn’t diagnostic.

-- Headaches/blurred vision that doesn’t go away.
-If you have a headache that will NOT go away, you need to talk to your doctor.
+- Headaches/blurry vision that doesn’t go away.
+If you have a headache that will NOT go away, you need to talk to your healthcare provider.
+Sever headaches are of more concern.

 I’m going to repeat that: If you have a headache that will NOT go away, you need to talk to your doctor.
 It doesn’t always mean preeclampsia (headaches are actually fairly normal in pregnancy, and they come and go), but it does mean they need to take a second look to see if they’re missing anything.